MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ### Example: Configure a private origin for your site assets, site pages, and publishing images for SharePoint Online
 <a name="ExamplePrivateOrigin"> </a>

-- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the site assets folder as a private origin within the CDN.
+- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the site assets folder as a private origin.

 ``` powershell
   Add-SPOTenantCdnOrigin -CdnType Private -OriginUrl */siteassets
   ```

-- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the site pages folder as a private origin within the CDN.
+- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the site pages folder as a private origin.

 ``` powershell
   Add-SPOTenantCdnOrigin -CdnType Private -OriginUrl */sitepages
   ```

-- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the publishing images folder as a private origin within the CDN.
+- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the publishing images folder as a private origin.

 ``` powershell
   Add-SPOTenantCdnOrigin -CdnType Private -OriginUrl */publishingimages